 “Go with hammered silver (Hex Nickle) or hammered gold (Hex Gold) blades,” he says.
 “They are absolutely the most productive patterns in this stained water, and keep the presentation fairly vertical—don’t let the line hit the surface at less than 45 degrees.”

-Mid-summer muskies can be found near rocky reefs, along the entrances to narrows, and over flats just about anywhere on Lake Vermilion.
+Mid-summer muskies can be found near rocky reefs, a long the entrances to narrows, and over flats just about anywhere on Lake Vermilion.
 Lindseth suggests that anglers who are unfamiliar with the lake start their search on the flats west of Jack Rabbit Island, then branch out from there.
-Cast metal baits to shallower structure, or troll crankbaits to cover water.
+Cast metal baits to shallower structures, or troll crankbaits, like the Rumble Beast to cover water.

 Size: 39,272 acres